 Lee rode out among the Texans as they came onto the field, seemingly willing to lead them in the attack.
 A number of them crowded around his horse, Traveller.
 They grabbed Traveller’s bridle.
 They said they wouldn’t attack unless Lee went back.
 They turned the horse around.
 When Lee finally went to the rear, the Texas Brigade and another Confederate brigade on their right assaulted into the teeth of Hancock’s approaching Federals and achieved a stable line on that part of the field.
 It had been a very, very close call.

-So the second day ended in a bloody standoff.
+The second day ended in a bloody standoff.
 The scene that night was horrible.
 The woods had caught fire in several places.
 The pitiful cries of the wounded soldiers made their way toward both lines.
 These wounded men would try to crawl away from the encroaching flames.
 Many of them couldn’t make it and many soldiers on both sides commented about how tortured they were sitting in their lines listening to comrades being burned up by fires that simply engulfed them.

 The Battle of Spotsylvania Courthouse